lopcode/vips-ffm/README.md

 All libvips operations are exposed via helper classes, like `VImage`.
 You must provide an [Arena][1] to operations like `VImage.newFromFile`, which constrains the lifetime of objects generated during usage.
-You can get an appropriate arena by using `Vips.run` as shown in the [sample](#thumbnail-sample) below. `VImage` has extensive Javadocs included, which are automatically generated from the same source that the libvips website uses, for ease of use.
+You can get an appropriate arena by using `Vips.run` as shown in the [sample](#thumbnail-sample) below. `VImage` and associated enums have extensive Javadocs included, which are automatically generated from the same source that the libvips website uses, for ease of use.
 These helper objects expose their raw pointers as a last resort via functions like `VTarget.getUnsafeStructAddress` - if you need to use these raw pointers and can't find an alternative, please file a GitHub Issue.

 Helper enums are generated for the version of libvips shown above.
 If you need to use an enum from another version, which isn't present in `vips-ffm`, you can use `VipsOption.Enum(rawValue)` or `VEnum.Raw(rawValue)`.